$5 Standard Shipping On All Orders, Free Shipping On Orders Over $75*

 With this quick guide, we’ll teach how to ensure your leather boots can stand up to snow, sleet, and icy temperatures and what to consider before taking them out for a proper snowy romp.

-Tips for Wearing Your Leather Boots in Snow
+Tips For Wearing Your Leather Boots In Snow

 For most standard leather boots you’ll buy off the shelf, snow and winter weather is a no-go.
 If you wear them in the snow without treating them, moisture and cold weather can cause:1